PouryaMansouri/E-Stock-Market/README.md

 - [x]  Dockerize the application
 - [x]  Run the Dockerize application and the Test it
 - [x]  Create the AWS DynamoDB using Cloudformation
-- [ ]  Deploy the application on AWS Cloud
+- [x]  Deploy and Run the application on AWS EC2
 - [ ]  Try to optimize few of the operations like scan()
 - [ ]  Store the Logs in the Logstash
-- [ ]  Run Application using Nginx & uWSGI Server
+- [ ]  Run Application using Nginx Gateway
 - [ ]  Write the Tests Cases using Pytest

 ### API Reference